WilhelmOks/HexColor/README.md

 ### Copy Source Files

-You can also simply copy the source files into your project.
+Alternatively, you can simply copy the source files into your project.

 You need the file `Sources/HexColor/HexColor.swift`.